lcamichigan/total-membership/README.md

 https://brew.sh.
 After you install Homebrew, enter `brew install python` in Terminal.

-The script creates a CSV file named total-membership.csv.
-You can analyze this file using a variety of tools.
+The script creates a CSV file named total-membership.csv containing total membership by date.
+You can analyze the CSV file using a variety of tools.
 For example, you can visualize it as a [chart](https://support.google.com/docs/answer/63728) in a Google spreadsheet:

 <img width="587" alt="total-membership" src="https://user-images.githubusercontent.com/14102861/37402817-4312e776-2763-11e8-90d0-303fb7477b2a.png">